uds-se/debuggingbook/docs/beta/notebooks/README.md

 ## About the Authors

-This book is written by _Andreas Zeller_, a long-standing expert in automated debugging, software analysis and software testing.
+This book is written by [Andreas Zeller](https://andreas-zeller.info), a long-standing expert in automated debugging, software analysis and software testing.
 Andreas is happy to share his expertise and making it accessible to the public.

 ## Frequently Asked Questions